ehmcruz/pacman-sdl-opengl/readme.md

 I intend to extend it to Android latter.

+IMPORTANT!
+Opengl support still not working!
+Only SDL renderer for now!

 # Overall dependencies

 To compile, you need a C++23 capable compiler and the following libraries: